nabsul/kcert/README.md

 The following instructions assume that you will be using the included `deploy.yml` file as your template for install KCert.
 If you are customizing your setup you will likely need to modify the following instructions accordingly.

+### Create the KCert namespace

+All KCert resources (deployment, pod, secrets, etc.) will be created inside their own namespace.
+The only exception to this are the ClusterRole and ClusterRoleBinding which are global entities.

 ### Create KCert secrets